r-huijts/YouTubeAPIKit/README.md

 - `static func checkForErrors(json: JSON) throws` is a static method that should be called before calling `decodeJSON(json: JSON)` to avoid trying to decode some JSON that represents an error.
 Except for some special cases (errors returned for this request are in a non-standart format), you won't need to override the default implementation.
 - `static func sendNonThrowingRequest()` and `static func sendThrowingRequest()` are static methods that allows you to make requests, by using async await system or closures.
 Its usage will be precised in the following tutorial.

-With YouTubeKit you can make a large variety of requests to the YouTube API, new request types are added often and you can even create your own in [Custom requests/responses](#custom-requests-and-responses).
+With YouTubeAPIKit you can make a large variety of requests to the YouTube API, new request types are added often and you can even create your own in [Custom requests/responses](#custom-requests-and-responses).

 1. Make sure you have an instance of `YouTubeModel`, if not you can create one with
   ```swift